-As a final example, HALMO EDA with EDFT of lithium nucleation at graphite models of battery electrodes was performed.
-Lithium metal plating is an undesired side effect in lithium-ion cells and decreases the lifetime of the battery43.
-Plating is caused by the nucleation of lithium ions on the graphite.
+Table 4 HALMO EDA with EDFT of Pt210-phenol using the optB88 exchange-correlation functional at electronic temperature of 1000 K. Fragmentation is indicated by the bracketing.
+All energy values are in $kcal mol^{-1}$ in lithium-ion cells and decreases the lifetime of the battery.46 Plating is caused by the nucleation of lithium ions on the graphite.
 Increasing the nucleation barrier would be desirable in the design of lithium-ion cells so that a battery's lifetime can be improved.
 Since lithium nucleation can be viewed as an interaction between lithium ions and graphite, EDA is suitable for examining the factors that contribute to such interaction and could offer some insight on which factors are more prevalent compared to others, otherwise the overall interaction energy would be too coarse-grained.
 Furthermore, competing designs of lithium-ion cells can also be compared using EDA as part of a methodology that aims to increase the nucleation barrier where some of the EDA components could have an effect on the overall lifetime.